Dr Ulrich Kusenack

 Kusenack, U/ Haage, P/ Terzis, A/ Meletiadis, K

-Aortocaval fistula with cardiac decompensation as a late complication following aortic stenting
+Aortocaval fistula with cardiac decompensation as a late complication after aortic stenting

 2015 Volume 20, Issue 3, Page 214